African-American LGBTQ community: Kiki scene/Kiki-balls

-Black Gay Pride
+Black gay pride

-Several major cities across the nation host black gay pride events focused on uplifting and celebrating the black LGBT community and culture.
+Several major cities across the nation host Black gay pride events focused on uplifting and celebrating Black LGBTQ community and culture.
+These events are held separately from White dominated and/or corporate pride celebrations in order to highlight the specific histories of Black-queer people have endured.
+Many of these celebrations are funded through the International Federation of Black Prides, an umbrella organization for Black Pride organizations throughout the world.

 Voguing

 Voguing is a style of dance that arose from Harlem ballroom cultures, as danced by African-American and Latino gay/trans people, from the early 1960s through the 1980s.
 The drag competitions that began during this time eventually shifted from elaborate pageantry to vogue dance battles.
 Inspired by the style of Ancient Egyptian hieroglyphs and the famous images of models in Vogue magazine, voguing is characterized by striking a series of poses as if one is modeling for a photo shoot.
 Arm and leg movements are angular, linear, rigid, and move swiftly from one static position to another.

 Dance competitions often involved throwing "shade," or subtle insults directed at one another to impress the judges and the audience.
 The competition style was originally called "presentation" and later "performance."
 Over the years, the dance evolved into the more intricate and acrobatic form that is now called "vogue".